owebster/MSP-1-Fleetwood_Mac/README.md

          * The 4 seperate articles and sections within the body (Tours, Samples, Tweets & Newsletter.
 Tweets was formally known as socials)
          * The footer of the site
       * I thought about the "story" and flow of the site (mentioned above) and planned out where each section would be and how it might look.
-         * I used CSS to pair and customise differnt colours and found colours via [ColorTools] (https://www.colortools.net/color_complementary.html), which allowed me to analise similar colours and contrasting within the same colour pallet.
+         * I used CSS to pair and customise differnt colours and found colours via [ColorTools](https://www.colortools.net/color_complementary.html), which allowed me to analise similar colours and contrasting within the same colour pallet.
       * I took what I had learnt around Bootstrap and imported the framework to help give some contenxt to the website.

 ### Middle